Limited Edition Books with Original Art

 The Leopard, the novel by Giuseppe Tomasi di Lampedusa, with a foreword and appendix by Gioacchino Lanza Tomasi, and with 32 photographs in color by Giovan Battista Poletto, taken on the set of the 1963 motion picture directed by Lucchino Visconti; What the End is For, poetry of Jorie Graham, introduced by Helen Vendler, with 16 prints by Julian Lethbridge; Leaves of Grass, by Walt Whitman, hand-set, the text of the 1855 first edition, introduced by Helen Vendler.
 Animal Farm by George Orwell, with a preface by Peter Stansky and 24 prints by Jonathan Hammer; Porgy & Bess, the libretto by DuBose Heyward and Ira Gershwin, with 16 lithographs by Kara Walker, and a suite of four separate lithographs; The Day of the Locust, by Nathanael West, with an essay by David Thomson and photographs by Lucy Gray; Stone from Delphi by Seamus Heaney, with illustrations by Wendy Artin; The Moonstone by Wilkie Collins, with illustrations by Stan Washburn; Thomas Jefferson's Paris Walks with Michael Kenna.

-Lulu, two plays by Frank Wedekind, with prints by William Kentridge; and a bibliography of the first one hundred publications of Arion Press.
+Lulu, the libretto of the opera by Alban Berg, based on the plays by Frank Wedekind, with prints by William Kentridge; and a bibliography of the first one hundred publications of Arion Press.
 Read more and reserve.